OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/examples/distrib_adder.rst

             unknowns['sum'] = np.sum(params['y'])

-The distributed component magic happens in the `setup_distrib_idxs` method of the `DistributedAdder` class.
+The distributed component magic happens in the `setup_distrib` method of the `DistributedAdder` class.
 This is where we tell the framework how to split up the the big array into smaller chunks handled separately by each distributed process.
 In this case, we just split the array up one chuck at a time in order